undor/MoMangement/README.md

 # MoMangement
-little project for payments mangements for mom
+little project for payments mangement for mom

 My Mom is a music teacher in kindergarden , and she need to track a lot of payments form a lot of diffrent kindergardens.
 So, this project is a web app for manging DB of payments , including saving recepts and more.